 : Quality sleep is incredibly important for proper detoxification and healing.
 It is while you are sleeping that your body is actually doing the detoxification work.
 Getting at least 8 hours of quality sleep is recommended any time, but especially when preparing to undergo the stress of surgery and recovery.
 You can find my guide to better sleep in my private Facebook support group HERE

-Once you have taken these steps to prepare your body, you can begin the deeper work in preparation for detoxing after explant in the following order:
+Once you have taken these steps to prepare your body, you can begin the deeper work in preparation for detoxing after explant:

 A large portion of the toxins processed by the liver are excreted into the bile which is also made in the liver.
 The bile is concentrated in the gallbladder and eventually makes its way through the intestines to be eliminated in the stool.
 It is essential to have the bowels moving frequently before you start any detox program or the toxins can be reabsorbed into the body if the transit time through the bowel is slow.
 My golden rule for guiding my clients through a detox program is they need to be having 2-4 bowel movements a day.
 While that may seem like a lot to someone who only goes once a week, it’s actually quite healthy.
 Remember, what’s “normal for you” may not actually be normal or healthy.

 Some toxins that are made water soluble so they can be eliminated by the kidneys through the urine.
 If the kidneys are not working well then the other organs become overloaded with these toxins.